mulderp/mulderp.github.com/_posts/2013-12-08-Bookshelf-an-ORM-for-Node.md

 ---
 layout: post
-title: Bookshelf - an ORM for JavaScript
+title: Bookshelf - An ORM for JavaScript
 tags: Node JavaScript Databases
 ---
-"We want to able to ask questions to our data, without predefining the way we structure our data" - basically an argument for NoSQL and against SQL, put forward in this very nice [talk](http://www.youtube.com/watch?v=fEsmydn747c) on ElasticSearch by Shay Banon.
+"We want to be able to ask questions to our data, without predefining the way we structure our data" - an argument for "No"-SQL, put forward in this very nice [talk](http://www.youtube.com/watch?v=fEsmydn747c) on ElasticSearch by Shay Banon.

-Still, if you want to use SQL, it is required that you to predefine your schema or structure your data beforehand.
-This means to query data, you must add and remove attributes from a schema, define how data is connected (or how data can be joined) or run actual queries.
-All in all, developing a Node.js application with an RDBMS backend are in strong needs for libraries such as [Bookshelf](http://bookshelfjs.org/) and [Knex](http://knexjs.org/).
+Still, today we often use SQL, and it is required that you predefine your schema or structure your data beforehand.
+This means to query data, you must add and remove attributes from a schema, define how data is connected (or how data can be joined) to run actual queries.

+And if you want to do this with Node.js, you often were left alone with your RDBMS backend.
+Not anymore, since thanks to [Tim Griesser](https://twitter.com/tgriesser), there are a number of fresh ideas for working with data in Node.js.
+Let's have a look at [Knex](http://knexjs.org/) and [Bookshelf](http://bookshelfjs.org/).

 ## Knex